 Jackson Pollock (1912-1956) is one of the most famous representatives of twentieth-century art.
 He was the first American painter to gain international fame and his works have achieved critical acclaim as innovative and creative.
-Although he received traditional artistic instruction, Pollock developed a unique and rebel style.
+Although he received traditional artistic instruction, Pollock developed a unique and rebellious style.

 Facts From The Life Of Jackson Pollock Part I